 With HomeProtect, this is not the case.
 We aim to deliver a competitive online quote for subsidence insurance, based on the risk your property represents now, not on the risk it represented whilst being repaired.

-What is a subsidence claim?
+What is the subsidence excess?